-Nearly 30% of our employees work in technology roles and we’re all based here in Edinburgh, so the people in our IS teams are at the heart of the business.
+Nearly 30% of our employees work in technology roles, the majority of whom are based here in Edinburgh, so the people in our IS teams are at the heart of the business.
 We don’t believe in barriers either.
 Colleagues co-operate and collaborate across different teams and technical specialisms.
 We learn from each other, which makes for a stimulating, inspiring and enjoyable working environment.

-On our 12-15 month paid placement, you’ll be a key member of our team from the word go, doing real work and taking real responsibility as you get your hands on the latest technology and explore what’s emerging.
-And you can look forward to being part of a refreshingly open, co-operative and supportive team culture.
+On our 10 week paid placement, you’ll be immersed in our IT environment from the word go, doing real work and taking real responsibility as you get your hands on the latest technology and explore what’s emerging.
+You can look forward to being part of a refreshingly open, co-operative and supportive team culture.

 More than that though, the focus here is understanding how those new and exciting technologies can be applied to solve today’s business challenges.
 Some of the major vendors we work with are: Microsoft, Cisco, Apple, Dell EMC, VMware, Palo Alto and Splunk.
 So yes, we’ll help you gain the kind of experience that will make your CV stand out from the crowd.

-Through all of this, you can look forward to full and ongoing training, plus support from an experienced mentor.
+Through all of this, you can look forward to training and guidance from colleagues, plus support from an experienced mentor.

 In the penultimate year of your studies in an IT-related discipline, we know that you’ll already have lots of ideas about how technology can support business performance, and you’ll want to see that in action.
 You’re also keen to be part of an ambitious and experienced team who share knowledge and encourage creative thinking.